 Can I justify redundancy, when flexible furlough is available?

 Generally, employers are only justified in making an individual redundant when there is no viable alternative.
-While the government is willing to pay furlough, even where employees are carrying out a minimal amount of work, it could be argued that there is no need to make individuals redundant until the furlough scheme has come to an end.
+The government is willing to pay furlough through JRS, even where employees are carrying out a minimal amount of work.
+It could be argued that there is no need to make individuals redundant until the furlough scheme has come to an end.
 However, we do not take the view that employers will be able to justify redundancy even during the flexible furlough scheme period, providing that the employer has carried out a reasonable assessment of their future needs, and has established that a particular individual is not required in the longer term.